Projective characterization of higher-order quantum transformations: Implications of replacing types with projectors

-As such, operation `` $\overline{\:\cdot\:} \rightarrow \:\cdot\:$'' corresponds to the \textit{par}, ``$\parr$'', of LL, which, together with $\otimes$, respectively constitute the \textit{multiplicative disjunction} and \textit{conjunction}.
-The \textit{additive disjunction} and \textit{conjunction} correspond to the cup and the cap, respectively, and the \textit{linear negation} is the negation.
-They happen to be because on the one hand they respect the De Morgan laws

-On the other hand, there exist a truth and a falsity for both additive and multiplicative rules, and they are the negation of each other.
-See Appendix \ref{sec:projo_prop_LL} for the details.
-The correspondence with LL is made in Table \ref{tab:LL_comparison}, where the rules we have introduced are put in correspondence with their usual notation of LL.

-Nonetheless, the algebra of projectors is still not a full model of linear logic as the \textit{exponential} connectors used to relate additive and multiplicative formulae have not been defined.
-To be precise, it is a model of \textit{multiplicative additive linear logic (MALL)}.
-In addition to that, remark that the multiplicative truth and falsity are the same thing: the trivial projector onto the trivial system, \textit{i.e.} the number 1.
-There is also the issue that the additive falsity is not absorbant for multiplicative formulae, \textit{i.e.}, $\Proj{}{A} \otimes \mathcal{D}_B \neq \mathcal{D}_{AB}$.

-The fact that the algebra of the projectors characterizing quantum higher-order transformations is an instance of MALL can additionally be understood as the consequence of the correspondence between the types of Ref. \cite{Bisio2018} and $*-$autonomous categories as in Ref. \cite{Kissinger_2019}.
+(See App. \ref{sec:projo_prop_LL} for more details.)
+This observation connects our formalism to the categorical approach of Ref. \cite{Kissinger_2019}, in which they noticed that the logic of higher-order quantum transformations form an instance of \textit{multiplicative linear logic} (MLL)\footnote{In our language, the observation is that the projector rules $\{\overline{\:\cdot\:}, \cdot \otimes\cdot, \overline{\:\cdot\:}\rightarrow\cdot\}$ is an instance of MLL.
+The fact that the algebra of the projectors characterizing quantum higher-order transformations is an instance of MLL can additionally be understood as the consequence of the correspondence between the types of Ref. \cite{Bisio2018} and $*-$autonomous categories as in Ref. \cite{Kissinger_2019}.}.
+The interested reader is invited to consult the categorical counterpart of the present article \cite{Simmons2022}, in which they build a non-degenerate MALL out of higher-order quantum theory and discuss the internal logic of the characterization in a rigorous way.